 Our experienced trainers can make quick work of your dog's challenging behavior!
 See class list below for more details.

-Unless otherwise noted, classes are held in the Community Room at MHHS, 3 Oakland Ave, Menands.
+Unless otherwise noted, classes are held in the Community Room at MHHS, 3 Oakland Avenue, Menands.

 In this six-week introductory training course, you and your dog will strengthen your bond as you learn fundamental skills through positive reinforcement.
 These include: sit, down, stay, come, wait and leave it, along with a few fun tricks.
 This is a small group class that will help your dog become accustomed to working through distractions without becoming overwhelmed.
 It is appropriate for all dogs 5 months of age or older, even if they have already had some training.